Sanu Sharma: Novels

-Pharak centers on the unlikely bond between Pratyush, a wealthy man facing personal crisis, and Bini, a sex worker portrayed with complexity and dignity.
-The novel challenges traditional moral frameworks, emphasizing that integrity lies in thought and behavior rather than social status.
+Pharak follows the relationship between Pratyush, a wealthy man facing a personal crisis, and Bini, a sex worker portrayed with dignity and complexity.
+The novel questions conventional moral judgments by emphasizing character and conduct over social status.

-Tee Saat Din addresses the topic of rape in a direct yet sensitive manner.
-Avoiding sensationalism, the novel focuses on the emotional aftermath and broader social implications.
-Written in a contemporary, colloquial style, it resonates with younger readers and explores themes such as friendship, family, trauma, and emotional intelligence in a digital age.
+Tee Saat Din examines the impact of rape on survivors and those around them, focusing on its emotional and social consequences rather than sensationalism.
+Written in a contemporary style, the novel also explores friendship, family relationships, trauma, and emotional resilience in the digital age.